mddilshadamirAI/180-day-ai-sprint/README.md

 Lecture of the CS50P Harvard Studied..
 I have made basic webapps live on streamlit..
 The best script is the clinic.py in these files..
+## Please give some suggestion to imrove my codes.